Infinitode/Infinitode/README.md

 ### Latest changes

 #### Latest changes:
+- Updated `Dungen`, and the `Dungen API` with 3 new name generation models.
 - Updated the documentation to include links to `functions` under packages for easier access.
 - Updated `Hued` to version `1.0.5` with support for `CIE 1931 XYZ` in `conversions.py`.
 - New open-source `Python Projects` repository.
-It contains Python projects, steps, tips, and their working code solutions.
+It contains Python projects, steps, tips, and working code solutions.
 - 3 new `AI spaces` on our Huggingface.
 - Created a new project in `OPEN-ARC` and fixed broken links in `README.md`, and `LEADERBOARD.md`.
 - Created a new API, `random-facts-generator`, that returns random facts, and their sources.
 - Created a new model for our `Dungen AI` on Huggingface and the API.
 - Updated Dungen to version `1.1.0`, now supports 5+ games, with improved generation.
 - Updated the security of all APIs, and API resources.
 - Updated `ValX` to version `0.2.3`.
-ValX now allows more granular control over sensitive information detection and removal along with new detection patterns for sensitive information.
+New detection patterns allow more granular control over sensitive information detection and removal.
 - Updated `PyWebScrapr README.md`.
 It now displays the PYPI Downloads badge correctly.
 - Updated `package documentation` to include changelogs.
 - Updated `API documentation` to now include changelogs.